jrroosevelt/VS2PCG/VS2PCG_glossary.md

 * At the end of your turn, if this character is ready, you may [hide](https://www.reddit.com/r/VS2PCG/wiki/glossary#wiki_hide) her.

 # Keyword
+Keywords are powers that often show up on more than one character.
+When a character has a keyword power, just follow the instructions in its text.
+(Some common or older keywords might not have their text displayed.
+In that case, you can look up their definition in this Rulebook.)

+Flight and Ranged are the two most common keyword powers.

+---

+Q: Is there a distinction between Keyword Text and Keyword Powers?
+I ask because Dark Phoenix

 # Invisible